vtexdocs/helpcenter/README.md

 ### Navigation sidebar

-To display an article in the Help Center Portal navigation sidebar, you need to update the [navigation.json](https://github.com/vtexdocs/helpcenter/blob/main/public/navigation.json) file located inside the [helpcenter](https://github.com/vtexdocs/helpcenter) repository.
+To display an article in the Help Center navigation sidebar, you need to update the [navigation.json](https://github.com/vtexdocs/helpcenter/blob/main/public/navigation.json) file located inside the [helpcenter](https://github.com/vtexdocs/helpcenter) repository.

 The excerpt below shows an example of how the first articles in the Tutorials section are listed within this file: